+We also have a post written by someone who came to Asheville Recovery Center about their addiction experience.
 If any of these signs seem familiar, it is probably time you started looking for an Asheville recovery center.
 If you still have doubts or find it difficult to believe that you are addicted to drugs, confronting your loved ones on the topic could help you assess the truth.

 But perhaps someone close to you is in trouble, and you have yet to confirm the situation.
 Here are some signs of drug addiction you should look out for in others: